mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/perform-workflow-basic-functions.md

 This moves the whole structure of the dragged element, meaning that the element and its underlying elements are moved too.

-- You cannot move the first (and only) start event and the last end event.
+* You cannot move the first (and only) start event and the last end event.
-- You cannot move the End of Boundary Event Path Activity
+* You cannot move the end of a boundary event path

 ### Moving Outgoing Paths in a Workflow